CRDT Overview

 - Awareness broadcast task: forwards awareness updates from other clients

-- If read_only: silently reject, return
+- If read_only or empty: reject, return

-- Echo back to sender
+- Echo back to sender (keepalive)

-- Echo back to sender
+- Broadcast to other clients, echo back to sender

 - Record final file access/modification